Uday Bhembre: Activism

-Bhembre has been a vociferous advocate for the cause of Konkani language.
-He played a great role in various movements related to the language.
-In the Goa Opinion Poll, Bhembre campaigned against Goa's merger with Maharashtra.
-At that time, he authored a column in the popular anti-merger Marathi newspaper Rashtramat.
-In his column entitled Bhahmastra, Bhembre campaigned for the anti-merger camp and his column played a great role in influencing the Goans in supporting the anti-merger camp.
+Bhembre played an active role in several socio-cultural and language movements in Goa.

+During the Goa Opinion Poll, Bhembre campaigned against Goa's merger with Maharashtra.

-Bhembre was also a leader of the Konkani language agitation, and he played a great role in the movement which led to the enactment of the Goa, Daman and Diu Official Language Act, 1987.
+Bhembre was also a leader of the Konkani language agitation.
+He participated in the campaigns aimed at securing recognition for Konkani from the Sahitya Akademi, declaring it the official language of Goa, and obtaining its inclusion in the Eighth Schedule to the Constitution of India.
+The movement also led to the enactment of the Goa, Daman and Diu Official Language Act, 1987.
 This Act made Konkani as Goa's official language.
-Bhembre also played a role in Konkani's inclusion to the Eight Schedule of the Indian Constitution and in granting Sahitya Akademi's recognition to Konkani as an independent language.

-Bhembre is a leader of the Bharatiya Bhasha Suraksha Manch (Indian Languages' Protection Organisation- BBSM).
+As of the 2010s, Bhembre was a leader of the Bharatiya Bhasha Suraksha Manch (Indian Languages' Protection Organisation - BBSM).
 This Manch has been set up in Goa to oppose the state government's decision to grant aid to primary schools imparting education in English.
 Bhembre and the BBSM demand that government grants be allotted to only those educational institutions which provide primary education in the students' mother tongue, i.e., Konkani and Marathi.

-Bhembre was also the President of the Konkani Bhasha Mandal.
+Institutional roles

+Bhembre held several leadership positions in literary and language institutions: